guoyu-zhang/ilcoffee/README.md

 # ILCoffee :coffee:
 ILCoffee is an application showcasing independent coffee shops in Edinburgh.

-Built using React, Redux, Node, Express and MongoDB.
-Google Maps API is used to build a pipeline for processing up to date data for coffee shops.
+* Built using React, Redux, Node, Express and MongoDB.
+* Google Maps API is used
+to build a pipeline for processing up to date data for coffee shops.
+* Deployed with Heroku and Netlify, the application can be accessed at [ilcoffee.xyz](ilcoffee.xyz).

 ## Installation and Setup